xqms/clang-highlight/README.md

 for syntax highlighting and interactive links.
 It is able to understand your code perfectly since it uses clang to lex the input and generate an AST.

+This tool is meant for static use cases (e.g. code documentation) rather than interactive use.

 Usage
 -----